 - Action Plan: After HUD publishes the Federal Register Notice for a congressional appropriation, the grantee (eligible government) must develop and submit an Action Plan describing the needs, strategies and projected uses of the CDBG-DR funds.
-HUD must approve the Action Plan before funds are released. - AMI: Area Median Income (AMI): This number varies by municipio and/or Metropolitan Statistical Area (MSA), depending on the actual median income of a municipio or MSA. - CDBG-DR: Community Development Block Grant-Disaster Recovery assistance is the term for the HUD funding stream that is allocated to eligible disaster recovery entities via congressional appropriations. - CFR: The Code of Federal Regulations is the annual collection of general and permanent rules and regulations (sometimes called administrative law) that were published in the Federal Register by executive departments and agencies of the federal government.
+HUD must approve the Action Plan before funds are released. - AMI: Area Median Income (AMI): This number varies by municipio and/or Metropolitan Statistical Area (MSA), depending on the actual median income of a municipio or MSA. - CDBG: Community Development Block Grant - CDBG-DR: Community Development Block Grant-Disaster Recovery assistance is the term for the HUD funding stream that is allocated to eligible disaster recovery entities via congressional appropriations. - CFR: The Code of Federal Regulations is the annual collection of general and permanent rules and regulations (sometimes called administrative law) that were published in the Federal Register by executive departments and agencies of the federal government.
 The CFR is divided into 50 titles that represent broad areas subject to federal regulation. - DRGR System: The Disaster Recovery Grant Reporting System is a HUD online system that gathers, packages and provides access to a central database containing a wide variety of information about grantees and their projects.
-The DRGR System allows the reporting of integrated information, in other words, data that can be aggregated and analyzed in a number of ways that is convenient to HUD management. - FMR: The Fair Market Rent is the amount of money a property would rent or lease for if it was available at this time. - Federal Register: The Federal Register is the official journal of the federal government of the United States that contains government agency rules, proposed rules and public notices.
-The final rules published in the Federal Register are ultimately reorganized by topic or subject matter and codified in the Code of Federal Regulations, which is updated annually. - Federal Register Notice: For each congressional appropriation, HUD publishes a Federal Register Notice, outlining the rules and regulations for the CDBG-DR funding. - HOME Program Rent Limits: HOME-assisted rental housing must comply with certain rent limitations.
-HOME rent limits are published each year by HUD. - LMI: Low to Moderate Income (LMI): Households whose total annual gross income does not exceed 80 percent of Area Median Income (AMI), adjusted for family size, as determined by HUD.
+The DRGR System allows the reporting of integrated information, in other words, data that can be aggregated and analyzed in a number of ways that is convenient to HUD management. - ECIM: FEMA's Enterprise Coordination & Information Management - Federal Register: The Federal Register is the official journal of the federal government of the United States that contains government agency rules, proposed rules and public notices.
+The final rules published in the Federal Register are ultimately reorganized by topic or subject matter and codified in the Code of Federal Regulations, which is updated annually. - LMI: Low to Moderate Income (LMI): Households whose total annual gross income does not exceed 80 percent of Area Median Income (AMI), adjusted for family size, as determined by HUD.